 - What about our operations do we hope to change by purchasing a nonprofit CRM?

 - What’s our budget?

 - Aside from data management, what efforts will we be using our nonprofit CRM for?

 - How much support will we need with CRM implementation and maintenance?

 It can be helpful to survey staff members to create a well-rounded software wishlist.
 This brings us to our next point.

 2. Get input from different organizational departments.

-That’s why it’s important to get feedback from different departments of your organization.
-Your nonprofit CRM must be able to address universal organizational needs if you want to see the best results.
+That’s why it’s essential to get feedback from different departments of your organization.
+Your nonprofit CRM must address universal organizational needs if you want to see the best results.

 Survey your development team, your marketing staff, your event planning committee, your grant writers, etc. If you anticipate that an employee will be using the CRM, ask them what features and improvements they would like to see from the new software!